-- Active Directory: A general-purpose network directory service.
-Active Directory also refers to the Windows implementation of a directory service.
-Active Directory stores information about a variety of objects in the network.
-Importantly, user accounts, computer accounts, groups, and all related credential information used by the Windows implementation of Kerberos are stored in Active Directory.
-Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS).
-[MS-ADTS] describes both forms.
-For more information, see [MS-AUTHSOD] section 1.1.1.5.2, Lightweight Directory Access Protocol (LDAP) versions 2 and 3, Kerberos, and DNS. - Augmented Backus-Naur Form (ABNF): A modified version of Backus-Naur Form (BNF), commonly used by Internet specifications.
+- Active Directory: The Windows implementation of a general-purpose directory service, which uses LDAP as its primary access protocol.
+Active Directory stores information about a variety of objects in the network such as user accounts, computer accounts, groups, and all related credential information used by Kerberos [MS-KILE].
+Active Directory is either deployed as Active Directory Domain Services (AD DS) or Active Directory Lightweight Directory Services (AD LDS), which are both described in [MS-ADOD]: Active Directory Protocols Overview. - Augmented Backus-Naur Form (ABNF): A modified version of Backus-Naur Form (BNF), commonly used by Internet specifications.
 ABNF notation balances compactness and simplicity with reasonable representational power.
 ABNF differs from standard BNF in its definitions and uses of naming rules, repetition, alternatives, order-independence, and value ranges.
 For more information, see [RFC5234]. - Autodiscover client: A client that queries for a set of server locations where setup and configuration information for an [RFC2821]-compliant email address is stored. - Autodiscover server: A server in a managed environment that makes setup and configuration information available to Autodiscover clients.
 The location of Autodiscover servers is made available via the Autodiscover HTTP Service Protocol, as described in [MS-OXDISCO]. - distinguished name (DN): (1) A name that uniquely identifies an object by using the relative distinguished name (RDN) for the object, and the names of container objects and domains that contain the object.
 The distinguished name (DN) identifies the object and its location in a tree. - (2) In Lightweight Directory Access Protocol (LDAP), an LDAP Distinguished Name, as described in [RFC2251] section 4.1.3.
 The DN of an object is the DN of its parent, preceded by the RDN of the object.
 For example: CN=David Thompson, OU=Users, DC=Microsoft, DC=COM.
 For definitions of CN and OU, see [RFC2256] sections 5.4 and 5.12, respectively. - domain: A set of users and computers sharing a common namespace and management infrastructure.
 At least one computer member of the set must act as a domain controller (DC) and host a member list that identifies all members of the domain, as well as optionally hosting the Active Directory service.
-The domain controller provides authentication (2) of members, creating a unit of trust for its members.
+The domain controller provides authentication of members, creating a unit of trust for its members.
 Each domain has an identifier that is shared among its members.
-For more information, see [MS-AUTHSOD] section 1.1.1.5 and [MS-ADTS]. - Domain Name System (DNS): A hierarchical, distributed database that contains mappings of domain names (1) to various types of data, such as IP addresses.
-DNS enables the location of computers and services by user-friendly names, and it also enables the discovery of other information stored in the database.

-email address: A string that identifies a user and enables the user to receive Internet messages.
+For more information, see [MS-AUTHSOD] section 1.1.1.5 and [MS-ADTS]. - Domain Name System (DNS): A hierarchical, distributed database that contains mappings of domain names to various types of data, such as IP addresses.
+DNS enables the location of computers and services by user-friendly names, and it also enables the discovery of other information stored in the database. - email address: A string that identifies a user and enables the user to receive Internet messages.